Counseling and Treatment

 - Assessed as having co-occurring mental health and substance use disorder issues

 People can self-refer to our program if they are in crisis.
 We also accept referrals from law enforcement, hospital emergency departments, substance use disorder providers, mental health agencies, and family or friends.
 For more information, call us at 360-757-7738.

 - Referrals to mental health services

-- Referrals to substance use disorder treatment
+- Assessments and referrals to substance use disorder treatment, once admitted

 Whatcom staff work with clients in an attempt to motivate them to seek further treatment.
 Staff also provides clients with resources in the community and support through each step of the process.